dgrtwo/dgrtwo.github.com/_posts/2018-05-10-scientific-debt.md

 -----

-**Engineer:** It bothers me that different internal project use different naming conventions.
+**Engineer:** It bothers me that different internal projects use different naming conventions.

 **CTO:** Sorry it annoys you, but code is code, I don't see why you should waste time on this.